tachyon-beep/comfyui-simplefeed/README.md

 INSTALL:
 1. Do one of:
-   - Git pull the contents of the repo into a subfolder in the custom_nodes folder or install OR
+   - Use git to pull or clone the contents of this repo into the custom_nodes folder OR
-   - Create a subfolder and extract the contents of the repository into it OR
+   - Create a subfolder in your custom_nodes folder and extract the contents of the repository into it OR
-   - Use the install via Git URL button created by ComfyUI Manager.
+   - Use the Install via Git URL button in ComfyUI Manager.

-2. Restart your install.
+2. Restart ComfyUI.

 UNINSTALL:
-1. Delete the custom_nodes/comfyui-simplefeed folder from your comfyui install.
+1. Delete the custom_nodes/comfyui-simplefeed folder from your ComfyUI install.